If you need to apply for a residence permit in Gdańsk, there are three possibilities as to how you can submit an application.

 These officers are only there to collect documents.
 Do not expect them to go out of their way to help you with any enquiries you may have.

 - The customer service officer will give you a small piece of paper on which is written: Potwierdzam przyjęcie wniosku w sprawie legalizacji pobytu, którego wnioskodawcą jest: _____ (NAME).
 Essentially, this means that the official confirms the acceptance of the application for the legalisation of your stay in Poland;

-- Only officers employed by the Office for Foreigners can verify the correctness of the application form and attached documents.
-Therefore, these customer service officers only collect your application and documents;
+- The customer service officers only collect your application and documents.
+Only officers employed by the Office for Foreigners can verify the correctness of the application form and attached documents.

 All in all, my wife didn’t have to wait very long in the queue to submit her documents on December 1, 2022.
 There were only two or three people waiting in front of her.